tc09-brcm-social/smCurl/SmPolicies/README.md

 * maketemp.sh DomaiName PolicyName -- make a template script from an existing domain policy ** only policy name is parameterized
 * read.sh DomainSpec PolicySpec -- GET the domain policy
-* save.sh DomainName PolicyName -- use jsave.sh and then create.sh to create domain policy
 * setexp.sh DomainName PolicyName Expression -- set the domain policy the expression ** exist.sh, jsetexp.sh, and update.sh used
 * update.sh DomainName PolicyName JSONFileName -- update the domain policy using a JSON file